Top things to do in Florence, Italy

 Vini e Vecchi Sapori

-Vini e Vecchi Sapori was a TikTok recommendation and I am so glad we tried it. they are very popular so you need to book a table in advance.
+Vini e Vecchi Sapori was a TikTok recommendation, and I am so glad we tried it.
+They are very popular, so you need to book a table in advance.
 The fried zucchini flowers were amazing!
-I had the meatballs which were delicious but the side of peas was a big hit.
-Don’t know how they make them but we would go back just for that.
-Plus, Madonna once ate here so how could we not!
+I had the delicious meatballs, but the side of peas was a big hit.
+Don’t know how they make them, but we would go back just for that.
+Plus, Madonna once ate here, so how could we not!

 La Buchetta

-We happened upon La Buchetta restaurant looking for a great place for lunch and they did not disappoint!
-This magnificent little place is entertaining as well cozy.
+We happened upon La Buchetta restaurant, looking for a great place for lunch, and they did not disappoint!
+This magnificent little place is entertaining as well as cozy.
 We almost went there twice.

-I had the shrimp risotto which was fantastic, but the show was the cheesy pasta dish that Renee had.
-Evidently, they heat up a small wheel of cheese and mix pasta in it at your table.
+I had the fantastic shrimp risotto, but the show was the cheesy pasta dish that Renee had.
+Evidently, they heat a small wheel of cheese and mix pasta in it at your table.
 Delicious!!

 preparing the cheesy pasta